wanchain/awesome-wanchain/README.md

 ### Technology Analysis

-- [Introduction to Shamir's Secret Sharing and Secure Multi Party Computing](https://medium.com/wanchain-foundation/secure-multiparty-computation-and-shamirs-secret-sharing-on-wanchain-e502012b80ef) - Article by Oliver Birch that goes in depth into the 2 core components of Wanchain's technology
+- [Introduction to Shamir's Secret Sharing and Secure Multi Party Computing](https://medium.com/wanchain-foundation/secure-multiparty-computation-and-shamirs-secret-sharing-on-wanchain-e502012b80ef) - Article by Noah Maizels that goes in depth into the 2 core components of Wanchain's technology

 #### Dive into Secure Multi Party Computation